alilja/libbiopacndt_py/README.md

 client.connect()
 ```

-It's important to call ``disconnect`` in order to merge the threads and close sockets down.
-I guess you don't *have* to do it, but it's good practice.
+You don't have to explicitly call ``disconnect`` -- the destructor will handle that for you.

 The client will create `biopacndt_py.log` in the current directory.